Linux FPAC mini-HOWTO

 The purpose of this document is to assist the reader in the setup of an Amateur Radio Packet node from scratch.
 The process is based on my own experience using a Mandriva Linux distro.
 Before starting here are a few recommandations.
 Avoid using a brand new hardware with the most recent high performance graphic adapter or sophisticated Ethernet interfaces included on the mother board.
 Linux drivers like nVidia are proprietary and may not be included in Linux kernel.
 You must know that Linux is very performant and does not need high frequency microprocessors as opposed to a well known commercial operating system.
 Take the opportunity to recycle your old computer rejected by your children for low performance reasons.
 You will be surprised how fast Linux boots on this "old" machine.

 With Linux 2.2 kernels, the last available being 2.2.26, AX25 applications were quite stable.
 It managed a packet radio system for weeks without needing intervention.
 However, you may want to use more recent Linux kernels which contain support for USB interfaces, serial ATA disks, Blue Tooth, and wireless LAN.
 Due to extensive changes in the kernel code, AX25 was not as well supported on 2.4 and early 2.6 kernels.
 Although you can run AX25 with kernel 2.4, Linux system often becomes unstable and will lock-up.
-Ralf DL5RB worked intensively on AX25 code adaptation to 2.6 kernel.
-Versions later than 2.6.29 are fine to run HamRadio AX25 applications.
-Latest 2.6.29 kernel is however recommanded.
-For example browse link LATEST-IS-2.6..... here : ftp://ftp.kernel.org/pub/linux/kernel/v2.6/LATEST-IS-2.6.29.2
+Ralf DL5RB and other Linux network developpers worked intensively on AX25 code adaptation to 2.6 kernel.
+Versions number higher than 2.6.30 are fine to run HamRadio AX25 applications.
+With Mandriva distro you have a Linux system ready to run AX.25 applications in a few steps.

-This step by step procedure to set up an FPAC node, based on Mandriva Linux distro with 2.6 Linux kernel, will cover :
+A step by step procedure to set up an FPAC node, based on Mageia Linux distro with 3.x Linux kernel, will cover :

 1. Installation of Linux 2.6 kernel with AX25 modules